lukecd/view-from-my-window/README.md

 };
 ```

-And then we wrap our components in the providers as follows.
+And then we wrap our components in the providers as follows:

 ```js
 export default function App() {